Tony Hawk's Pro Skater 5: Critical reception

 Peter Brown of GameSpot gave the game a 3/10, saying that the game was "riddled with technical glitches and design missteps, making it a huge step back for the series", naming his article "cheap skate".
-Like Silva, he criticized the level design, as he deemed the levels to be small, ugly, boring, and lacking clever combo elements found in earlier entries of the series.
+Like Sliva, he criticized the level design, as he deemed the levels to be small, ugly, boring, and lacking clever combo elements found in earlier entries of the series.
 He too was critical of the new stomping mechanic, while finding the online gameplay to be a hindrance, as it not only slowed down the frame rate, but also required constant connection to a server, which failed more often than not and could only be solved by disconnecting the console from the internet.
-Unlike Silva, he noted the soundtrack as a positive aspect of the game.
+Unlike Sliva, he noted the soundtrack as a positive aspect of the game.

 Jeff Gerstmann of Giant Bomb opened his review of the game with the phrase "Don't play this game".
-As for the levels, he noted that they felt "about a half-step up from the levels you can create with the game's in-game editor.
-They have no character and feel slapped together, like someone was in a hurry", referencing the short development time.
+As for the levels, he noted that they "have no character and feel slapped together, like someone was in a hurry", referencing the short development time.
 He was especially critical of the Rooftop level, stating that it "might be the worst level this franchise has ever produced".
 He went into detail criticizing the new trick system, especially the changed mechanics of double and triple flips, absence of branching and flatland tricks, and the new special meter, which essentially boiled down to attaining a higher multiplier.
 All in all, he found the level and controls to lack flow.
 He also called the game out for its inability to skip tasks once completed and the abundance of different loading screens and loading time when starting an objective.
-He concluded his review saying, "Don't waste your time.
-You deserve better.
-Tony Hawk deserves better.
-Hell, even guest skater Lil Wayne deserves better", and giving the game 1 out of 5 stars.
+He ultimately gave the game 1 out of 5 stars.
 Metro GameCentral gave the game a similar score of a 2 out of 10, calling it "a sad, pathetic end to a classic games franchise" and stating that "the lack of ambition – and budget – is painfully obvious at every turn".